thinker0/storm-mesos/README.markdown

 Storm integration with the Mesos cluster resource manager.
 This runs in production within Twitter.

-Prebuilt Storm/Mesos releases are available from the [downloads page](https://github.com/nathanmarz/storm-mesos/downloads).
+Prebuilt Storm/Mesos releases are available from the [downloads page](http://downloads.mesosphere.io/storm/storm-mesos-0.9.0.1.tgz).

-To use a release, you first need to unpack the distribution, fill in configurations listed below into the conf/storm.yaml file, and then repack the distribution.

-Be sure to use Mesos as of [this commit](https://github.com/apache/mesos/commit/caff34a67fd855067089f30f68e46e325659ad08), as prior versions of Mesos had some bugs.
+A tutorial can be found [here](http://mesosphere.io/learn/run-storm-on-mesos/).

 Along with the Mesos master and Mesos cluster, you'll need to run the Storm master as well.
 Launch Nimbus with this command: